 The business dictionary defines efficiency as: “The comparison of what is actually produced or performed with what can be achieved with the same consumption of resources (money, time, labor, etc.).”

-Walt Disney realized the “short-term” pitfall and prioritized his values as follows:
+Walt Disney realized the pitfall of short-term results and prioritized his values as follows:

 Number 1 – Safety; Number 2 – Courtesy; Number 3 – Show or quality of the product or service; Number 4 – Efficiency.

 Walt believed that a safe, courteous environment coupled with a WOW experience would ultimately take care of efficiencies.

 A great lesson from Walt: Deliver unforgettable frontline customer service and the bottom-line dollars continue to flow!

 That does not mean that Walt wasn’t paying attention to creating efficient processes.
 Drive into Walt Disney World and you can see examples everywhere.
 The parking gate attendant handles two lines very efficiently.
 As one car is driving out, the Cast Member collects the fee from the next line.
 This same principle is applied in the fast food ordering lines at Walt Disney World; one person handles two lines.

 The key to remember is that efficiency improvements should enhance not compromise the customer experience.
 A great example is Zappos, a company that began as an online retailer selling shoes in 1999 and has grown to over $1 billion per year selling a variety of clothing and accessories.